Baltic Nest Institute

 In order to describe the properties of the Baltic Sea and to develop analyses of this ecosystem, the data that are available for this ecosystem should be utilized efficiently.
 The Baltic Environmental Database - BED - was initiated in 1990 as part of a research project 'Large-scale Environmental Effects and Ecological Processes in the Baltic Sea' financed by the Swedish Environmental Agency.For details see Wulff, F. & L. Rahm.
 1990.
 A database and its tools.
 In: Wulff, F. 1990.
 Large-scale environmental effects and ecological processes in the Baltic Sea : research programme for the period 1990-1995 and background documents.
 Rapport /Naturvårdsverket: 225 p.
 The basic idea has been to make available data set on the conditions in the Baltic Sea and on forcing functions so that budget and models of the physics and biogeochemical cycles of organic matter and nutrients can be developed.

 This was physically implemented by the Marine Ecosystem Modelling Group at the Department of Systems Ecology at the Stockholm University.
 The objective was to have a database that could be replicated and used by other Institutions as well.
 That would make it practical to perform calculations of total amounts of nutrients, nutrient budgets and trend analysis.
 Presently, the database is placed at the Baltic Nest Institute (BNI).
-The Baltic Nest Institute is a research institute that since January 1, 2013 is part of the Stockholm University's Baltic Sea Centre, Sweden; in Denmark at the National Environmental Research Institute (NERI), Aarhus University at Roskilde, National Institute of Aquatic Resources at the Technical University of Denmark (DTU-Aqua) and Danish Technical University. and in Finland at the Finnish Environment Institute, SYKE.
+The Baltic Nest Institute is a research institute that since January 1, 2013 is part of the Stockholm University's Baltic Sea Centre, Sweden; in Denmark at the the former National Environmental Research Institute (NERI) now the DCE - Danish Centre for Environment and Energy, Aarhus University at Roskilde, National Institute of Aquatic Resources at the Technical University of Denmark (DTU-Aqua) and Danish Technical University. and in Finland at the Finnish Environment Institute, SYKE.

-The development and maintenance of BED is part of the BNI core activities funded by the Swedish Ministry of Environment.
+The development and maintenance of BED is part of the BNI core activities funded by the Swedish Agency for Marine and Water Management.
 The database is under constant development and updating and plays a central role for the groups international research activities.
 It plays a central role in many projects.

-An important goal in The Gulf of Riga Project was to set up identical computer systems and environmental databases in Stockholm, Riga and Tallinn.
+The Gulf of Riga Project (An environmental research program of the Baltic Sea region, focused on the Gulf of Riga.
+Scientists from all Nordic countries cooperated with colleges in Estonia and Latvia on describing the environmental status and to develop mass-balances on eutrophying and toxic substances for the Gulf.
+This was funded in 1993-1997 by The Nordic Council of Ministers (NMR).
+An important goal was to set up identical computer systems and environmental databases in Stockholm, Riga and Tallinn.
 The aim was to make existing historical data sets available for all the participants of the subprojects and to serve as a common database and center for data exchange of new information collected during the five-year study period (1993-97).
-The database played an important role in the frame of BASYS -Baltic Sea System Study Project.
-Stockholm Centre for Marine Research publishes annual reports with results from the Environmental Monitoring Program for the Marine Environment where the database has been an important tool in several ocassions (funding terminated in 2000, unfortunately).
+The database played an important role in the frame of BASYS -Baltic Sea System Study Project in the years 1996 to 1999, coordinated by IOW - Baltic Sea Research Institute, Warnemuende,Germany.
+Stockholm University's Baltic Sea Centre contributes in different ways to a series of publications with results from the Environmental Monitoring Program for the Marine Environment where the database has been an important tool in several ocassions.
 Water and Nutrient Budgets of the Gulf of Riga and the Gulf of Gdansk were developed in the frame of LOICZ Biogeochemical Modelling Core Research.
-Land-Ocean Interactions in the Coastal Zone (LOICZ) Project of the International Geosphere-Biosphere Programme: A study of Global Change (IGBP) of the International Council of Scientific Unions (ICSU).
+LOICZ is the former Land-Ocean Interactions in the Coastal Zone Project (now Future Earth Coasts) of the International Geosphere-Biosphere Programme: A study of Global Change (IGBP) of the International Council of Scientific Unions (ICSU).